socketio/socket.io-website/source/docs/client-api.md

 ## Event: 'ping'

-Fired when a ping packet is written out to the server.
+Fired when a ping is sent to the server.

 ```js
 socket.on('ping', () => {